 Matt has successfully helped numerous employers during union organizing campaigns.
 As examples, he successfully counseled a California business through efforts by its employees to unionize.
 Employees rejected the union effort in NLRB election, and Matt’s client remained a union-free employer.
 He counseled a Fortune 500 employer through a similar organizing campaign in the Midwest.
 Union organizing efforts failed and that company remained union-free.
 He also obtained a dismissal of Union Representation Petition for a regional energy utility company in Montana.

-Matt has represented numerous employees before the NLRB.
+Matt has represented numerous employers before the NLRB.
 He has successfully defended numerous unfair labor practice charges.
 He brought an unfair labor practice charge against the union at a Minneapolis employer, ending the union’s unlawful picking of a real estate developer.
 He defended a lumberyard against an NLRB claim for withdrawal of recognition, allowing employees to vote to remove the union and making the Minnesota employer union-free.

-Matt recently negotiated a favorable settlement for a small nonprofit healthcare provider facing state whistleblower claims.
+Matt recently negotiated a favorable settlement for a small nonprofit health care provider facing state whistleblower claims.